vbuzzegoli/axiom/README.md

 #### Behaviour

-- By default, on success, the `payload` will be overridden by `promise.data`, and the action will be passed to the reducer (or next middleware).
+- By default, on success, the `payload` will be overridden by `promise.data` (if the data is of type _json_), and the action will be passed to the reducer (or next middleware).

 - To prevent the extraction of the `data`, you can disable it manually by adding `extractData: false` to `axiom`.